discordjs/guide/guide/creating-your-bot/command-handling.md

 We recommend attaching a `.commands` property to your client instance so that you can access your commands in other files.
 The rest of the examples in this guide will follow this convention.

 ::: tip
-[`fs`](https://nodejs.org/api/fs.html) is Node's native file system module. <DocsLink section="collection" path="class/Collection" /> is a class that extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality.
+[`fs`](https://nodejs.org/api/fs.html) is Node's native file system module. <DocsLink section="collection" path="class/Collection" /> is a class that extends JavaScript's native [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) class, and includes more extensive, useful functionality. [`path`](https://nodejs.org/api/path.html) allows for various formating of a uri path.
 :::

 This next step is how to dynamically retrieve your command files.
 The [`fs.readdirSync()`](https://nodejs.org/api/fs.html#fs_fs_readdirsync_path_options) method will return an array of all the file names in a directory, e.g. `['ping.js', 'beep.js']`.
 To ensure only command files get returned, use `Array.filter()` to leave out any non-JavaScript files from the array.
 With that array, loop over it and dynamically set your commands to the `client.commands` Collection.